-Phishing links are URLs embedded in phishing emails, messages, or QR codes that redirect victims to malicious websites.
+Phishing links are malicious URLs embedded in emails, messages, QR codes, or ads that redirect victims to attacker-controlled destinations.

 -